acj/webots-rs/README.md

 At compile time, I use [bindgen](https://github.com/rust-lang/rust-bindgen) to convert a list of Webots C header files (see `wrapper.h`) into Rust structures and types.
 Those types form a bridge between the Rust-based controller code and the Webots C library that does the hard work of interacting with the simulation engine.
 See `build.rs` and `bindings.rs` for more details.

+## Contributing

+Improvements are welcome.
+If you have an idea, please open an issue so that we can discuss it.

 ## TODO

 - Improve API safety.
 While any of the Webots C functions can be called from Rust, many are marked as `unsafe` due to raw pointer usage.
 I have started wrapping a few of them in Rust functions (see `lib.rs`), but this approach doesn't scale very well given the size of the API.
-Improvements are welcome -- please open an issue if you have an idea.
 - More example controllers
 - Resolve "not FFI-safe" warnings somehow